bobaekang/icjia-r-workshop/slides/module6_slides1.md

 Why use R Markdown?
 ========================================================
-* Reproducible
+* Embedding R code chunks (and the outputs)
 * Multiple document formats
-* Embedding R code chunks (and the outputs)
+* Reproducibility
+* Automation

 Getting started
 ========================================================
 * Install `rmarkdown`
-    * not necessary if using R Studio IDE
+    * not necessary if using RStudio IDE
-* Create a R markdown document
+* Create a R Markdown document
     * File > New File > R Markdown
-* "Knit" the R markdown document into a file in the desired format
+* "Knit" the R Markdown file into a document in the desired format

 ========================================================